morganthomas/winning-arguments/winning-arguments.md

 15. **Cut.** Suppose that (**A1**,...,**An** entails **B1**,...,**Bm**, **C**) is a valid sequent, and that (**C**, **D1**,...,**Dk** entails **E1**,...,**Ek**) is a valid sequent.
 Then (**A1**,...,**An**, **D1**,...,**Dk** entails **B1**,...,**Bm**, **E1**,...,**Ek**) is a valid sequent.
 The cut rule is so named because the rule lets us combine two valid sequents, one with **C** in the conclusions and one with **C** in the premises, while cutting **C** out of the picture.
 The rule of cut states in essence that *if it's incoherent for you to assert **C** and it's incoherent for you to deny **C**, then your position is incoherent.*

 That completes my presentation of the rules of classical first order logic.
-For another presentation which is more compact and easier to survey, see [Wikipedia on the LK sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus#The_system_LK).
+For another presentation which is more compact and easier to survey, see [Wikipedia's presentation of the LK sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus#The_system_LK).

 TODO